-The French draft CCUS strategy is based on the principle that CCUS is not a technology for maintaining "business as usual", but to manage incompressible residual emissions that cannot be reduced, in the absence of other economically accessible decarbonisation solutions, or a transitional solution.
+The French draft CCUS strategy is based on the principle that CCUS is not a technology for maintaining "business as usual", but to manage incompressible residual emissions that cannot be reduced, in the absence of other economically accessible decarbonisation solutions, or as a transitional solution.

-The French CCUS strategy is built around 4 main guidelines:
+The French strategy is built around 4 main guidelines:

-1. The rapid deployment of CCS projects, by major industrial areas, in three phases: (i) the first starting in 2026 with the industrial ports of Dunkirk, Le Havre and Fos-sur-Mer, (ii) the second from 2028, with the Lacq/Sud Ouest and Loire-Estuaire basins and (iii) the third from 2033, in the Grand Est through the potential development of onshore storage.

-- 2. The launch of a public support mechanism for decarbonisation to ensure industrial competitiveness: the French government estimates the investment required to be between EUR 11 billion and EUR 18 billion, based on capture costs between EUR 40 per tonne of CO2 (/tCO2) and EUR 80 /tCO2, transport and storage costs between EUR 100 /tCO2 and EUR 150 /tCO2, and an initial investment by the manufacturers between EUR 100 million and EUR 400 million.
-Because of these additional costs which according to the French government are not easily reflected in the final product by the manufacturer to the consumers the French strategy provides for a support in the form of Carbon Contracts for Difference ("CCfD"), awarded through a tendering process, for identified carbon capture and sequestration projects.
-The support mechanism will have to be pre-notified to the European Commission and the first call for tenders was initially planned for the first half of 2024. - 3.
+- 1. The rapid deployment of CCS projects, by major industrial areas, in three phases: (i) the first one starting in 2026 with the industrial ports of Dunkirk, Le Havre and Fos-sur-Mer, (ii) the second one from 2028, with the Lacq/Sud Ouest and Loire-Estuaire basins and (iii) the third one from 2033, inthe Grand Est through the potential development of onshore storage. - 2.
+The launch of a public support mechanism for decarbonisation to ensure industrial competitiveness: the French government estimates the investment required between EUR 11 and EUR 18 billion, based on capture costs of between EUR 40 and EUR 80 per tonne of CO2 (€/tCO2), transport and storage costs of between EUR 100 and EUR 150/tCO2, and an initial investment by the manufacturers of around EUR 100 and EUR 400 million.
+Because of these additional costs which according to the French government are not easily reflected in the final product by the manufacturer to the consumers the French strategy provides for a support in the form of Carbon Contracts for Difference (CCFD), awarded through a tendering process, for identified carbon capture and sequestration projects.
+The support mechanism will be pre-notified to the European Commission in autumn 2023 and a first call for tenders will be launched in the first half of 2024. - 3.
 A regulatory framework for carbon transport infrastructures, which will be regulated by the CRE and including measures to share the financial risks related to such infrastructures between the French State, the grid operators and their manufactural users. - 4.
-The development of various carbon storage possibilities in France: the French government has also launched, on 29 April 2024, a call for expression of interest (appel à manifestation d'intérêt "AMI Capture et Stockage de Carbone") for geophysical exploration campaigns and CO2 injection tests at pilot sites, with the first tests scheduled by 2025.
-In particular, this first call for expression of interest aims at identifying the companies likely to be involved in the CCUS chain in France, which are asked to provide an estimate of their capacity for CO2 production and/or capture, liquefaction, transport, storage and injection monitoring tools.
-It will be closed on 26 July 2024.
-Based on its results, a call for proposals (appels à projets) may be launched in the future to support initiatives to improve knowledge of the subsoil and encourage research into carbon storage capacity in France.
+The development of various carbon storage possibilities in France: the French government plans to launch, before the end of 2023, a call for tenders for geophysical exploration campaigns and CO2 injection tests at pilot sites, with the first tests scheduled by 2024/2025.
 The French government also intends to facilitate the adoption of CCUS projects by launching an information and exchange campaign to promote local acceptance.

-The French government is aiming to save 4 to 8.5 million tonnes of CO2 per year, by 2030, and 15 to 20 million tonnes of CO2 per year, by 2050.
+The French government is aiming for 4 to 8.5 million tonnes of CO2 per year by 2030 and 15 to 20 million tonnes of CO2 per year by 2050.

-France's target is to have 6.5 GW low-carbon hydrogen production capacities based on electrolysers and to save more than 6 Mt of CO2 (which is equal to the annual carbon emissions of a city like Paris) by 2030, and 10 GW, by 2035.
-France is aiming to be carbon neutral by 2050 (see question 1).
+France's target is to have 6.5GW low-carbon hydrogen production capacities based on electrolysers and to save more than 6 Mt of CO2 (which equals the carbon annual emissions of a city like Paris) by 2030.
+France is aiming to be carbon neutral by 2050.